Spectral broadenings

 Isotropic convolutional broadenings

-This type of broadening is applied by convolving a stick spectrum with a single lineshape.
+This type of broadening is applied by convolving a stick spectrum with a single line shape.
 Therefore, it applies the same line width and line shape to each transition and orientation.

 Isotropic convolutional broadening should only be used for S=1/2 systems with very small g anisotropy, and for S>1/2 systems with small zero-field splittings.
 For systems with substantial g anisotropy, or higher electron spin with substantial zero-field splitting, it will lead to incorrect results.
-The reason is that in those cases, distributions in g and D are almost always dominant, and a simple comvolutional broadening is inappropriate.
+The reason is that in those cases, distributions in g and D are almost always dominant, and a simple convolutional broadening is inappropriate.

 The following fields in the spin system structure specify convolutional broadenings.